donat-b/cronwrap/README.md

 ## Motivation

+Sometimes you want to be sure that your cron jobs executed successfully.
-Cron reporting is sub optimal on many levels:
+However, cron reporting is sub optimal on many levels:

-- Successful runs reported by default
+- Reports successful runs by default
-- SMTP is unreliable (bounces, false positives in spam filters, etc)
+- SMTP is unreliable (false positives in spam filters, random bounces, etc)
 - Requires cumbersome configuration of MTA on every instance

 Inspired by the original [cronwrap](https://pypi.python.org/pypi/cronwrap).